filipsPL/cat-localizer/README.md

 # How it works

-This is an overwiev of a pipeline for creating an inhouse cat localizator.
+This is an overwiev of a pipeline for creating an inhouse cat locator.
 Actually, it can be applied to any animal (including humans) or object, and any building.
 The system works as follows:

 ![](obrazki/README-8d01da21.png)